ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 * apply rate limiting, such as a maximum number of reports per minute that will be generated (and the remainder discarded);

+# Other Failure Reports {#other-reports}

+This document only describes DMARC failure reports.
+DKIM failure reports [@RFC6651] and SPF failure reports [@RFC6652] are described in their own documents.
+A Report Generator issuing a DMARC failure report may or may not simultaneously issue also a failure report specific to the failed authentication mechanism, according to its policy.

 # Reporting Format Update {#reporting-format-update}